ihalemi/YelpCamp/README.md

     add a time stamp when a comment is added

 # Fuzzy Search with Ajax
-    search query using regular expressions and a custom AJAX script to display search results
+    user can fuzzy search for campground names and results will display asynchronously search query using regular expressions and a custom AJAX script to display search results

 # Password Reset Feature